 - 10-15% of your overall spend toward delivery and set-up

-Tips for Choosing Wedding Vendors:
+Tips for Choosing Wedding Vendors

-Photographers – Photographers freeze time and allow us to appreciate the big moments and little details long after the champagne has been drunk and the sparklers burn out.
+Photographers freeze time and allow us to appreciate the big moments and little details long after the champagne has been drunk and the sparklers burn out.
 When choosing a photographer keep the following in mind:

-Some of our favourites:
+Here are a few of our favourites:

-Planners – Planners keep your day (and sometimes you’re whole planning process!) running smoothly and efficiently.
+Planners keep your day (and sometimes you’re whole planning process!) running smoothly and efficiently.
 Even if you don’t need full-planning help (ie. help choosing all your vendors and managing your budget and all the logistics) many of our clients decide to bring on a planner for month-of-coordination.
-They make sure your itinerary and timeline make sense, they coordinate your vendors to make sure everything goes as planned and they’ll help keep your day moving so you don’t end up 4 hours behind and total flustered.
+They make sure your itinerary and timeline make sense, they coordinate your vendors to make sure everything goes as planned and they’ll help keep your day moving so you don’t end up 4 hours behind and totally flustered.
 A good planner will do all this with calm, positive energy and an emergency kit incase you need a safety pin stat.
 And boy, do we know some good planners…